vista-art/fragmentcolor/docs/api/scene/light/spot.md

 scale the radiance with [`set_intensity`](https://fragmentcolor.org/api/scene/light/set_intensity).

-Use this for flashlights, headlamps, theatre lighting, mood key-lights — anything where the lit volume is a cone aimed at a target.
+Use this for flashlights, headlamps, theatre lighting, mood key-lights: anything where the lit volume is a cone aimed at a target.
 For an unconstrained point source see [`Light::point`](https://fragmentcolor.org/api/scene/light/point);